zurtix/zurtix.github.io/src/content/blog/chrome-setup.md

 ### Configurations

-Create the two following withing the `C:\Tools\fakenet\fakenet3.2-alpha\configs` directory,
+Create the two following within the `C:\Tools\fakenet\fakenet3.2-alpha\configs` directory,

-`ifconfigme.ini` this configuration will be used to provide a statically set public IP from the `fake_ifconfig_me.py` handler, in which we can use to tricking the malware it succeeded in collecting the data from `ifconfig.me`.
+`ifconfigme.ini` this configuration will be used to provide a statically set public IP from the `fake_ifconfigme.py` handler, in which we can use to tricking the malware it succeeded in collecting the data from `ifconfig.me`.

 ```
 [Example0]